CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 ### Task 1: Install Microsoft Entra Connect and Initiate Synchronization

+In this task, you will install Microsoft Entra Connect on a designated server and configure it to initiate the synchronization between your on-premises Active Directory and Microsoft Entra ID.

 1. You should still be logged into **LON-DC1** as the local **adatum\administrator** from the prior task.

 1. After finishing the previous lab exercise, you should still be logged into Microsoft 365 in your Edge browser as Holly Dickson.
 If not then enter the URL **https://admin.microsoft.com/** and sign-in with the Holly's account.